jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 ### Option 3.
 Use NodePort Service with Private Docker Registry:

-Create file `values-full.yaml` with the following content, you can set nodeport value or have Kubernetes allocate random port:
+Create file `values-full.yaml` with the following content, you can set the node port value or have Kubernetes allocate a random port:

 ```bash
 global: